PlaceOS/docs/how-to/add-domain.md

 ## Overview

 This guide will step through the process of creating a domain and the associated application(s) that will exist on that domain.

-Domains must be created before sources of authentication (such as [SAML](configure-saml.md)) can be associated with an existing domain.
+You must create a domain before adding authentication sources (such as [SAML](configure-saml.md)) to it.

 ## Prerequisites
 1. PlaceOS has been deployed via AWS Fargate on [Nested](fargate-nested.md) or [Modular](fargate-nested.md) CloudFormation Stacks